-Guidelines for responsible media reporting of suicide have been developed across numerous countries and jurisdictions worldwide.35-38 Several guidelines have been produced in Canada, including those from the Canadian Psychiatric Association, the Canadian Association for Suicide Prevention (CASP), and the Mindset guidelines developed by journalists themselves.
-Media guidelines have demonstrable impact on the quality of reporting on suicide41-44 and, in some cases, have been associated with lower suicide rates.
-It is estimated that guidelines can prevent more than 1% of suicide deaths; such a reduction in Canada would translate to the prevention of more than 40 deaths per year across the country.46-47 Canadian studies examining media reporting-in general and per the guidelines above-are limited.
-A recent study examining adherence to Mindset's 14 specific recommendations in the aftermath of a celebrity suicide found that most recommendations were followed (range of adherence was 65% to 99% of articles), except for the recommendation to tell people considering suicide how they can get help (present in only 27% of articles).

-The original CPA position paper on media reporting and suicide garnered controversy from some who expressed scepticism about the evidence base for suicide contagion, and argued that perceived efforts to suppress suicide-related stories are counter-productive.
-In the interim, there has been increased engagement between mental health professionals and the media via informal dialogue surrounding specific reports, through symposia at the CPA annual meeting, and during and after Canada's first media forum for suicide prevention, held in Toronto in November, 2015.49 In part due to a greater public desire for information about mental health, journalists are increasingly interested in covering issues related to mental health, including suicide, in a respectful and destigmatizing manner.49 Most suicide deaths are not newsworthy and the media are sensitive to concerns about contagion; however, deciding when and how to cover suicide is a delicate balancing act.
-Rather than telling journalists how to do their jobs, consensus is that the mental health community needs to work collaboratively with the media and provide them with the best available information to make those difficult decisions, and to provide context and help mitigate risks of contagion when the decision is to proceed with a report.36,39,49
+Guidelines for responsible media reporting of suicide have been developed across numerous countries and jurisdictions worldwide.
+35-38 Several guidelines have been produced in Canada, including those from the Canadian Psychiatric Association, the Canadian Association for Suicide Prevention (CASP),39 and the Mindset guidelines developed by journalists themselves.
+40 Media guidelines have demonstrable impact on the quality of reporting on suicide41-44 and, in some cases, have been associated with lower suicide rates.
+42,45 It is estimated that guidelines can prevent more than 1% of suicide deaths; such a reduction in Canada would translate to the prevention of more than 40 deaths per year across the country.
+46-47 Canadian studies examining media reporting-in general and per the guidelines above-are limited.
+A recent study examining adherence to Mindset's 14 specific recommendations in the aftermath of a celebrity suicide found that most recommendations were followed (range of adherence was 65% to 99% of articles), except for the recommendation to tell people considering suicide how they can get help (present in only 27% of articles).48 between mental health professionals and the media via informal dialogue surrounding specific reports, through symposia at the CPA annual meeting, and during and after Canada's first media forum for suicide prevention, held in Toronto in November, 2015.
+49 In part due to a greater public desire for information about mental health, journalists are increasingly interested in covering issues related to mental health, including suicide, in a respectful and destigmatizing manner.49 Most suicide deaths are not newsworthy and the media are sensitive to concerns about contagion; however, deciding when and how to cover suicide is a delicate balancing act.49 Rather than telling journalists how to do their jobs, consensus is that the mental health community needs to work collaboratively with the media and provide them with the best available information to make those difficult decisions, and to provide context and help mitigate risks of contagion when the decision is to proceed with a report.36,39,49